Weather Back Up Plan

 Additionally, with a venue, you will want to make sure that all of your guests will be able to fit in the new space.
 It is also always good to confirm that there isn't a charge for changing to an indoor space if necessary.

 For a church ceremony, you may want to consider purchasing some umbrellas for your wedding party, depending on how far the walk is from the vehicle to the church door.
 If you buy them on Amazon as your wedding nears, you are usually able to return them if you don't end up needing them.
-White umbrellas are a great choice!
+White or clear umbrellas are a great choice!

 If you are hosting your ceremony completely outdoors with no indoor backup option, reserving a tent from a rental company is probably a smart decision.
 That way, if the weather is looking bad as your approach your day, you can pull the trigger on the tent.
 If a tent isn't in the cards for whatever reason, try to provide enough umbrellas for your guests as well as some towels to wipe off seats.

 Similar to your ceremony, talk to your venue about your options here.
 Often an inside cocktail hour may mean doubling up on the ballroom space.
 This can get tricky so listen to the venues plan and work with your wedding planner (or directly with your vendors if you don't have a planner) to communicate how this could work.

 For an outdoor reception with a tent, you'll want to make sure the tent company provided you with tent walls.
 Talk to your caterer in advance as well to discuss any challenges they may have for getting to and from a cook tent (or kitchen) with bad weather.
 Take the time to also consider your guests and how they will be moving from space to space (parking to cocktail to reception).
 Umbrellas or a long tent to cover a walkway might make sense.